megaluck/documentation/docs/introduction/02-blockchain-representation.rst

 As mentioned before, the “Box” is an important element, as it is designed as an object that contains some data, e.g. an amount of ZEN coins, or data of a custom object (such as a car’s plate as we’ll see in Chapter 9), associated with some conditions (called “Proposition”) that protect them from being spent other than by a party (or parties) able to satisfy that proposition.
 Usually, the ability to satisfy a Proposition is given by knowledge of some data (“called “Secret”), that can be used to produce a “Proof” that satisfies the Proposition and opens the Box, so that it can be spent.

-If we translate the above into bitcoin-like terminology, a UTXO is a Box, a locking script of an output is a Proposition, e.g. a P2PK unlocking script, the signature is the proof, and its associated private key is a Secret.
+If we translate the above into bitcoin-like terminology, a UTXO is a Box, a locking script of an output is a Proposition, e.g. a P2PK unlocking script, the signature is the proof, and its associated private key is the Secret.

 Each Box should have a unique id, which is deterministically determined using the box data as input.
 Since we may have several boxes locked by the same proposition, and representing the same data inside, we can avoid conflicts by using NoncedBox, which inherits Box and contains some Nonce data.
 Nonce data is a value that is deterministically assigned to the box depending on the Transaction that includes it, and the index of the Box inside the Transaction outputs list.
 This way we can guarantee that two boxes with the same data (proposition, amount and other custom fields) will have different nonces, so will have different unique box ids.